JohnDoe-collab-stack/RevCHAC/README.md

 ## 8. How to use / extend

-* The current file is self-contained modulo `Mathlib` and the explicit meta-axiom `reflect_RealHalts`.
+* The current file is self-contained modulo `Mathlib` and the explicit meta-axiom `reflect_for_this_H`.
 * To adapt the framework to a concrete theory `T` (e.g. PA or ZFC), one would:

   * choose concrete types `Code` and `PropT`,
   * interpret `Provable`, `FalseT`, `Not`, and `RealHalts`,
   * check that the `TuringGodelContext'` hypotheses are met (via standard arithmetisation),
-  * instantiate a concrete `RevCHACSystem` capturing the intended dynamic CH-profile and choice operator.
+  * instantiate a concrete `RevCHACSystem` capturing the intended dynamic CH-profile and choice operator,
+  * decide in which form a reflection principle analogous to `reflect_for_this_H` is acceptable.

 Possible extensions:

 * constructing explicit local readings `LR` from proof systems and establishing a `DynamicBridge` in concrete situations,
 * connecting the CH-local profile with more familiar formulations of CH or variants,
-* exploring variants of `reflect_RealHalts` with weaker or different reflection principles.
+* exploring variants of the local reflection axiom (weaker, stronger, or differently scoped).

 At this stage, the file provides a complete, formal skeleton of the two-level meta-theorem:

 1. No perfect internal halting predicate for `RealHalts`.
-2. Consequently, no perfect internalisation of the **specific operative AC** induced by the Rev–CH–AC dynamic architecture.
+2. Consequently, under the local reflection assumption `reflect_for_this_H`, no perfect internalisation of the **specific operative AC** induced by the Rev–CH–AC dynamic architecture.